• The Warehouse Salon

 Sienna's hair is healthy now, and she can go four days between washes.
 But that early mistake taught me to be crystal clear about product placement, not just product choice.

-Years ago, another client named Kayla came in frustrated.
-“I’ve tried everything,” she told me.
-“Dry shampoo, clarifying shampoo, deep conditioner, leave-ins… nothing works.
-My roots get greasy by day two, and my ends feel like hay.”
+Another client came in frustrated.
+"I've tried everything," she told me.
+"Dry shampoo, clarifying shampoo, deep conditioner, leave-ins... nothing works.
+My roots get greasy by day two, and my ends feel like hay."

 The problem wasn't her hair.
 It was her routine.

 She was trying to fix dryness by adding moisture and fix oiliness by stripping oil.
-In the end, she was doing both too aggressively.
-That’s when I started introducing clients like Kayla to what I call the Trinity Routine: shampoo to cleanse, leave-in to protect, and oil to seal.
-It’s simple, but it works every time.
+She was doing both too aggressively.
+That's when I started introducing clients to what I call the Trinity Routine: shampoo to cleanse, leave-in to protect, and oil to seal.
+It's simple, but it works every time.

 I touched her hair.
 It didn't feel dry.
 It felt coated.
 The oil was sitting on top of her hair, not penetrating it, because she'd never sealed the cuticle first.

-We switched her to a leave-in conditioner spray first, then just two drops of lightweight oil after.
+We switched her to a Milk Shake Leave-In Conditioner first, then just two drops of a lightweight Shibui Replenishing Hair Oil after.
 Within two weeks, her ends felt softer than they had in years.

 "I was drowning my hair," she texted me.
 "Less really is more."